tinuola/fm_interactive-rating/README.md

 - Select and submit a number rating
 - See the "Thank you" card state after submitting a rating

 ### Solution
 Live Site: [https://tinuola.github.io/fm_interactive-rating/](https://tinuola.github.io/fm_interactive-rating/)

+### Potential Refinements
+- Add error message when no rating is selected on `Submit` button click
+- Add `Close` button/icon to _Thank You_ view that resets component

 ### Tools & Resources